Text networks allow you to trace the circulation of meaning within a text.

-The results also allow us to trace all the possible connections from one word to any other, both within individual meaning clusters and through terms with a high level of betweenness centrality.
+The results also allow us to trace all the possible connections from one word to any other word, both within individual meaning clusters and through terms with a high level of betweenness centrality.
 For example, the terms ‘girl’ and ‘night’ have a relatively high betweenness centrality, and they are both connected to one another through the word ‘touched’, which itself is not connected to very many clusters and thus has a low betweenness centrality.

 night –> touched –> girl